 top of page

-A Simple Meditation
+A Simple Mindful Meditation for Stress Reduction

-Updated: Apr 29
+Updated: Apr 16

 Insomnia, stress, anxiety, depression, work burnout are making the headlines.
-To combat these problems, even to reduce high blood pressure, the practice of mindfulness is increasingly popular and has proven benefits.
-Mindfulness is a type of meditation where you focus on being aware of what you are feeling in the moment.
-For several years now we have used a mindfulness meditation that provides immediate and long-term benefits.
-At your desk, in your home, the car or the park - five minutes is all you need.
+To combat these problems, even to reduce high blood pressure, the practice of mindfulness and mindful meditation is increasingly popular and has proven benefits.
+Mindful meditation is a type of meditation where you focus on being aware of what you are feeling in the moment.

 • For this meditation we are going to be mindful of our breathing.
 That’s it, nothing else.
 Find a quiet spot.
 Sit upright, straighten your spine, relax your shoulders, place your hands in your lap.
 Now give everything a shrug.
 Relax, breathe in and out as usual.